Fatty Liver

 There are two types of fatty liver disease: Alcoholic Fatty Liver Disease (AFLD) caused by drinking excess alcohol, and Non-Alcoholic Fatty Liver Disease (NAFLD) typically, though not always, caused by consuming excess calories and the related condition, Metabolic Syndrome.

 In Hong Kong, more than 1 in 4 adults have NAFLD – the most common liver disease worldwide.
 Unfortunately, NAFLD is a silent disease that can often go undiagnosed, so estimates are the tip of the iceberg.
-At the earliest stages, fatty liver can be easily reversed, but – undiagnosed and untreated – it can progress to serious health conditions.
-The associated Metabolic Syndrome may develop into Type 2 Diabetes and Cardiovascular Disease.
-These can be corrected before becoming diseases, so it’s important to pay attention to such problems early on.
+It’s important to get tested once you notice symptoms as it can progress to serious health conditions.
+The associated Metabolic Syndrome may develop into type 2 diabetes and cardiovascular disease.

 Fatty liver can be caused by:

-In fact, gut inflammation (which causes insulin resistance, leading to metabolic syndrome and abdominal obesity) is a significant cause of fatty liver.
-In conventional medicine, however, gut inflammation is often not recognized and as a result left treated.
+Gut inflammation (which causes insulin resistance, leading to metabolic syndrome and abdominal obesity) is a significant cause of fatty liver.
+In conventional medicine, gut inflammation is often not recognized and as a result left untreated.

-If you are commonly experiencing bloating, irregular bowels, and possibly abdominal pains, it’s likely your irritable bowel is mildly inflamed.
-The inflammation (caused by “endotoxins” from excessive gram-negative bacteria) travels into your liver in the blood returning from the intestines.
-This stage - when correctly identified by testing - is a mild form of SIBO (Small Intestinal Bacterial Overgrowth).
-“IBS” or irritable bowels, is commonly correctly diagnosed as SIBO.
+Inflammation (caused by “endotoxins” from excessive bad bacteria) travels into your liver in the blood returning from the intestines.
+This stage - when correctly identified by testing - is a mild form of SIBO and often misdiagnosed as “IBS” or irritable bowels.

 Gut inflammation leads to liver inflammation, which may further lead to brain neuro-inflammation, impairing your whole system.